Online News Association: MJ Bear Fellowship

 Starting in 2011, MJ Bear Fellowships have been awarded to three promising journalists under the age of 30.
+The program was expanded to recognize six fellows beginning in 2019.
 The fellowships "identify and celebrate young digital journalists, working independently or for a company or organization, who have demonstrated — through professional experimentation, research or other projects — that they deserve support for their efforts and/or vision."
-The first fellowships were awarded for the 2011-12 academic year.